Cambridge, Tasmania

 Cambridge is a suburb in the greater area of Hobart, capital of Tasmania, Australia.
 It is in the City of Clarence local government area.
-The suburb is situated in close proximity with Hobart International Airport and the Cambridge Aerodrome (Cambridge Airport), and is approximately 18 km to Hobart via the Tasman Highway.
+The suburb is situated in close proximity to Hobart Airport and the Cambridge Aerodrome (Cambridge Airport), and is approximately 18 km to Hobart via the Tasman Highway.
 In recent years Cambridge had developed an Industrial estate and has become a popular commuter town for people working in Hobart.

 Population

 In the 2016 Census, there were 1,161 people in Cambridge.
 87.6% of people were born in Australia and 95.1% of people spoke only English at home.
 The most common responses for religion were No Religion 36.1%, Anglican 23.7% and Catholic 23.5%.